-- Apply for grants/funding to develop a county hazard mitigation plan.
-The HMP must then be approved by the state and FEMA. - Pursue efforts to strengthen building codes related to tornadoes and natural disasters should be considered. - Pursue funding/grants for public shelters.
-As city pursues planning for shelters from disaster events for multifamily, HUD and LIHTC units, in addition to all housing in the community should be incorporated with any effort to increase housing.
+- Update the HMP for Choctaw County, the county should pursue funding/grants for the development of an HMP and have the plan approved by the state and FEMA.
+The county should also continually maintain and update the HMP. - Special efforts should be given to strengthen building codes related to tornadoes and natural disasters; such as the suggestion of using "hurricane clips" in new residential development. - Choctaw County should pursue funding/grants for public storm shelters. - Planning for shelters from disaster events for multifamily, HUD and LIHTC units, in addition to all housing in the community should be incorporated with any effort to increase housing.